btrask/stronglink/deps/uv/CONTRIBUTING.md

 ### TEST

 Bug fixes and features should come with tests.
 Add your tests in the `test/` directory.
-Tests also need to be registered in `test/test-list.h`.
+Each new test needs to be registered in `test/test-list.h`.
+If you add a new test file, it needs to be registered in two places:
+- `Makefile.am`: add the file's name to the `test_run_tests_SOURCES` list.
+- `uv.gyp`: add the file's name to the `sources` list in the `run-tests` target.

 Look at other tests to see how they should be structured (license boilerplate, the way entry points are declared, etc.).